GPlates/GPlates/doc-python-api/index.rst

 ..
 We could have used 'undoc-members' but this generates excessive documentation and unwanted methods/functions.
 ..
 It's clearer and more succinct if we don't use 'undoc-members' and provide docstrings for all classes and their methods
 ..       (even if only to provide a function signature for Sphinx - the first line of the docstring).
+..
+NOTE: We use 'special-members' to display '__init__' members - it also displays other special members but
+..       because we don't document them (no docstrings in the boost-python bindings) and because we don't use 'undoc-members'
+..       then they don't get documented by Sphinx.
+In other words only the '__init__' special members with docstrings will show up.
 .. automodule:: pygplates
 	:members:
 	:exclude-members: Colour, OldFeature, OldFeatureCollection, Palette, PaletteKey, reconstruct, reverse_reconstruct
 	:show-inheritance:
+	:special-members:

 Indices and tables
 ==================